ncoldwave/spring-mvc/README.md

 what you can check [here](http://courses.springframework.guru/courses/spring-core/).

 This replica project created because the original starting project on the instructor side currently has a problem:
-And the mvn clean was not a solution.
+And the "mvn clean" command was not a solution.

 ```diff
 Exception encountered during context initialization - cancelling refresh attempt: org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'org.springframework.boot.context.properties.ConfigurationPropertiesBindingPostProcessor': Invocation of init method failed; nested exception is javax.validation.ValidationException: Unable to instantiate Configuration.